Macuyiko/fodina-experiments/README.md

 fodina-experiments
 ==================

-Experimental setup code for performing the experiments in the paper "Fodina: a Robust and Flexible Heuristic Process Discovery Technique"
+Experimental setup code for performing the experiments in the paper "Fodina: a Robust and Flexible Heuristic Process Discovery Technique".

+This code has been uploaded here mainly for research integrity reasons (allowing peers to validate our work).
+However, many parts should prove useful for researchers willing to perform experiments with ProM 6 or ProM 5 miners.

+I would appreciate a heads up at seppe.vandenbroucke@kuleuven.be if you were able to (re)use any parts.